Skip to main content

 Our reservations team can help organise transfers to and from the airports.

 Both airstrips are served by flights operated by SafariLink Aviation and Air Kenya.
-Olare Orok is also served by Governor’s Aviation.
-Special charter flights can also be arranged on request and they can land at the private airstrip in the conservancy, roughly 20 minutes drive from camp.
+Olare Orok is also served by the Governor’s Aviation.
+Special charter flights can also be arranged on request, and they can land at the private airstrip in the conservancy, roughly a 20-minute drive from camp.

 What's the best time to visit and what will the temperature be?